 Gear up for the journey

-Earn your Airline Transport Pilot Certificate from Lynn University and become a highly skilled and well-trained ATP.
+Earn your airline transport pilot certificate to become a highly skilled and well-trained ATP.
 Being an ATP takes you higher in the aviation world.
-Obtaining your Airline Transport Pilot Certificate means you’ll earn one of the highest levels of pilot certification available.
+Obtaining your certification means you’ll earn one of the highest levels of pilot certifications available.

 In Lynn’s aeronautics program, you’ll complete 1,500 logged flight hours (1,250 hours if you have completed your instrument and commercial ratings through Lynn) to help you gain experience as a commanding pilot.
 When it’s time to graduate, you’ll be ready to take command of large-scale commercial flights and be in control of the cockpit.

 What you’ll learn through the ATP certification program

 - Maneuvers necessary for commercial flights

 - Aviation law, flight planning, meteorology, operational procedures and navigation

 Learning doesn’t get more innovative than this.